Future-Power-Networks/Simplus-Grid-Tool/README.md

 ## Documentations

 The comments in "UserMain.m" and "UserData.xlsm" are very important.
 Please read them carefully.
 More details can be found in manuals in "Documentations" folder.

+## Citation

+We would be very grateful if you could cite the toolbox when you used it in your publications and projects as "github.com/Future-Power-Networks/Simplus-Grid-Tool".

 ## Contact